Prof. Engr. Dr. Ahmar Rashid

 Qualifications: PhD EE, JNU, South Korea; MS CSE, NUST, Pakistan; BS CSE, GIKI, Pakistan

-Research Interests: Robotic Vision and AI, Electrical Impedance Tomography, Inverse algorithms, evolutionary algorithms (EAs), and Bioinformatics
+Research Interests: Robotic Vision and AI, NLP and LLMs, Autonomous Navigation and Tracking, Electrical Impedance Tomography, Inverse algorithms, evolutionary algorithms (EAs), and Bioinformatics

 Profile

-Dr. Ahmar Rashid is a distinguished academic and researcher with over 20 years of experience in the field of Computer Science and Engineering.
-Holding a PhD in Electronic Engineering from Jeju National University, South Korea, and a master’s degree from NUST College of E&ME, he began his academic journey with a BS in Computer Systems Engineering from GIK Institute.
-He has been a vital part of GIK Institute for more than 13 years, serving as Dean of the Faculty of Computer Science and Engineering (FCSE) for four years.
+Prof. Dr. Ahmar Rashid is a senior academic and researcher with over 20 years of experience in Computer Science and Engineering, specializing in Artificial Intelligence, Computer Vision, Generative AI, and Autonomous Systems.
+He holds a PhD from Jeju National University (South Korea), a master’s degree from NUST College of E&ME, and a BS in Computer Systems Engineering from GIK Institute.
+He has served at GIK Institute for over 13 years, including four years as Dean of the Faculty of Computer Science and Engineering (FCSE).

 Selected List Of Publications